gem/oq-engine/doc/manual/oq-manual.rst

 the following additional outputs can be exported:

-4. ``losses_by_tag``: this file contains the scenario loss statistics for each of the tags defined in the exposuremodel.
+4. ``losses_by_tag``: this file contains the scenario loss statistics for each of the tags defined in the *Exposure Model*.
 For each tag, the mean (``mean``) and associated standard deviation (``stddev``) of the losses for each tag are listed in this file.